dispanser/rust-playground/notes/progress.md

 -- [ ] ballista ftw!

 We start simple, and write code for everything we try.
 The list above is just a bunch of starting points for exploration.
+Also, the idea is that do the most simple thing that allows crossing of some goal.